Recent Travel Restriction Updates - January 15, 2022

 - You have a valid study permit or a study permit approval.
 Note: An Approval in Principle or AIP does not permit students to travel.

-- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College AND ArriveCAN (required)
+- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College.
+Your self-isolation plan has to be submitted on the ArriveCAN (required) app within 72 hours of your arrival to Canada.

-- A negative COVID test result within 72 hours of travel will be required for all air travellers coming to Canada starting on January 7th.
-Anyone who receives a negative test result and is authorized to enter Canada must still complete the full, mandatory 14-day quarantine.
+- A negative COVID test result within 72 hours of travel will be required for all air travellers coming to Canada starting on January 7th, 2021.

 - Starting September 7, the border is now open to non-essential travel for fully vaccinated travellers.
 Here is the information you need to know.
 We can't wait to meet you!